CodosaurusLLC/CodosaurusLLC.github.io/speaking/talks.md

 - Want me to speak on something not covered above?&nbsp;
 [Ask me](/contact), and we'll see.&nbsp;
-I might write a new talk for free for a conference, but there will be a significant fee to write a new one for a corporate event.
+I might write a new talk for free for a conference, but there will be a significant fee to write a new one for a corporate event.&nbsp;
+(Especially if I can't use it again, such as if the company wants the IP rights or the talk is specific to that company.)

 - Except as noted above,
 these are all in English,